vigith/ngx_http_log2udp/README.md

     curl --user 'bar:foo' -e 'vigith:com' http://localhost/

+If the UDP server is down, then the recvfrom call will be blocked for the log2udp_timeout period (setsockopt, SO_RCVTIMEO) set in the nginx.conf (it will retry for LOG2UDP_MAX_RETRY which is hard-set to 3).
+Once the UDP server is back, it will start recieving the events are usual.
+The retry will also happen even if the send_bytes != received_bytes.

 ngx_http_log2udp, wont alter the current access.log file, so you probably won't face any issue in adopting this.
 This code hooks in at NGX_HTTP_LOG_PHASE, so even if this module craps out, only the UDP part of logging will be affected and the request should be processed fine (if you see otherwise, it is a P1-S1 bug to me :-).